Sport in Montenegro: Men's competitions

 Montenegrin volleyball clubs are participating in the CEV competitions since the season 1995–96.
 First team that ever competed at the European cups was OK Budućnost Podgorica.
 Except them, in CEV competitions played also OK Budvanska Rivijera Budva, OK Sutjeska Nikšić, OK Jedinstvo Bijelo Polje and OK Studentski Centar Podgorica.
 Among other competitions, OK Budućnost and OK Budvanska Rivijera played a numerous seasons in CEV Champions League, with few participations in the final phases of competition.

 Women's competitions

 Montenegrin women's volleyball clubs are participating in the CEV competitions since the season 1998–99.
 First team that ever competed at the European cups was ŽOK Luka Bar.
 Except them, in CEV competitions played also ŽOK Galeb Bar.
 Montenegrin women's volleyball teams played in Women's CEV Cup and CEV Women's Challenge Cup, and from the season 2016–17 in the qualifiers for CEV Women's Champions League.

 National sports teams

 From 2006, following Montenegrin independence, sports associations of Montenegro founded their own national sports teams.
 In the period 2006–2007, all sports associations became full members of international sports bodies, including the International Olympic Committee, so teams of Montenegro started with performances in official World and European competitions.

 Notable results

-Among the notable results and successes of Montenegrin national teams at the main competitions includes:
+Among the notable results and successes of the Montenegro national teams at the main competitions includes: